Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Evaluating Logical Consistency of LLMs

 \subsection{Results and Analysis}

 \rparagraph{Performance of Different (Families of) Models} As shown in Table~\ref{tab:evaluate results}, recent LLMs like Gemma2-9B and Phi-3-medium demonstrate stronger overall consistency compared to earlier models.
-In particular, models such as Deepseek-chat, Phi-3-medium, and Gemma-2-9B perform well across all three evaluated consistency dimensions.
+In particular, models such as Deepseek-chat-v2, Phi-3-medium, and Gemma-2-9B perform well across all three evaluated consistency dimensions.
 However, it is important to note that strong performance in one aspect of consistency does not guarantee similar performance in others.
 For example, while Mistral-7B excels in transitivity, its performance in other consistency aspects is weaker.
 The Phi-3 family consistently shows high logical consistency, which we hypothesize is due to its reliance on synthesized data which is cleaner and less self-contradictory.
-This type of data likely reduces internal conflicts, resulting in more consistent logical behavior.
-However, no strong correlation is observed between logical consistency and human agreement accuracy.
-For instance, while Gemma-2-9B and Llama-3-8B achieve similar levels of human agreement, Gemma-2-9B shows higher consistency in its outputs.
-This is further confirmed by the low correlations (below $0.05$) between transitivity consistency and human preference accuracy across all datasets.

 Another observation is that LLMs tend to perform more consistently on the CaTeRS dataset.
 We attribute this to the dataset’s focus on temporal and causal relations.
 The more objective and logical preferential relations may make it easier for models to maintain consistency.